awsdocs/aws-secrets-manager-docs/doc_source/manage_delete-restore-secret.md

 You must identify the secret by the friendly name or ARN\.
 You also specify the staging labels you want to add, move, or remove\.

-You can specify `FromSecretVersionId` and `MoveToSecretId` in the following combinations:
+You can specify `RemoveFromVersionId` and `MoveToSecretId` in the following combinations:
 + `RemoveFromVersionId` only: This deletes staging labels completely from the specified version\.
 + `MoveToVersionId` only: This adds the staging labels to the specified version\.
 If other versions have any of the staging labels already attached, Secrets Manager automatically removes the labels from those versions\.
 + `MoveToVersionId` and `RemoveFromVersionId`: These explicitly move a label\.
 The staging label must be present on the `RemoveFromVersionId` version of the secret, or an error occurs\.